henderstack/ng2-slideout-menu/README.md

 npm start
 ```

-That should compile everything for you and launch a browser that will react to changes in any file.
+That should compile everything for you and launch a browser that will react to changes in any file.# ng2-slideout-menu